-Notre Dame Lead Innovation Team (ND LIT) is developing a Lead Sample Collection Kit to help families identify potential lead hazards in their home environment.
+Notre Dame Lead Innovation Team (ND LIT) is developing a Lead Screening Kit to help families identify potential lead hazards in their home environment.
 Our goal is to develop a reliable, low-cost Lead Sample Collection Kit so that families can discover environmental lead hazards before their children are exposed.

 In winter of 2017, students in the Chemistry in Service to the Community worked with Mr. Walsh, the science department chair at Adams HS, to deliver kits to students at Adams HS.
 They used the Version 1 kit to test 325 homes.
 This experience showed that citizen science is a viable way to test large numbers of homes.
 But we were not happy with the "bag of bags" format of the kit.